3 Best Solar Companies in Homewood, AL

 Check Licensing

-Hiring a licensed solar installer is critical.
-This ensures that the work is done correctly using current best installation practices.
-Alabama issues licenses to solar contractors with similar requirements to electricians.
-They must have at least 4 years of in-the-field experience and submit an application with the state's Electrical Contractors Board.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
+Alabama licenses solar contractors similarly to electricians.
+They must have a minimum of 4 years of field experience and apply with the state's Electrical Contractors Board.

 Read Customer Reviews